Tonie Box vs Yoto Player vs Storypod: Which is Best?

 I wish that there were more options for language tonies.
 There are some in German and some in French, but a lot of Spanish stories are basically the same story told in English in Spanish.
 Which, after half an hour of English my kids often feel weird about it and lose interest – especially considering that it’s the same exact story, just in a different language.

-Another thing is that I have an impression that British tonies are often better than American ones as they’re more non-mainstream options.
-You can pick up some British tonies on your trip or even on Mercari, so it’s not a problem but something to look into.
+Another thing is that I have an impression that British Tonies are often better than American ones, as they’re more non-mainstream options.
+You can pick up some British tonies on your trip or even on Mercari, so it’s not a problem, but something you can look into.

 Tonie Box vs Yoto

-Some people think the Yoto is far better for older kids.
-It’s basically the same system, but instead of little figurines, Yoyo has cards that you need to insert.
+We then gave it and got a Yoto Player, as many people told me it’s better for older kids.
+It’s basically the same system, but instead of little figurines, Yoto has cards that you need to insert.
+It will show a digital image on the tiny screen, and the cards are illustrated.

 While Tonies are still being added and produced, they are mostly mainstream to intrigue younger audiences.
 Only recently Tonies offered educational content.
-Yoto, on the other hand, has more and more diverse content and way more options.
+Yoto Player, on the other hand, has more and more diverse content and way more options.
 Plus, the cards are cheaper than figurines.

 I think the minimalist design and range of content for older kids make the Yoto Mini the one that will last the longest.
-The Toniebox has about 120 figurine options right now while Yoto has about 600 card options.
+The Toniebox has about 130 figurine options right now, while Yoto has about 650 card options.
 The Yoto Player includes a free radio station (a day and a night one) that is full of delightful kid songs.
+There are also options in other languages –

 However, I would not gift Yoto to a 2 year old or even a 3 year old, because the cards can get easily destroyed by the child.
-On top of them naturally not being even remotely as cool as physical figurines like Tonies.
+On top of them, naturally, not being even remotely as cool and appealing to toddlers as physical figurines like Tonies.
+However, personally we swapped Tonie Box for Yoto Player.

 Tonie Box vs Storypod